atred/mousedriver/README.md

 * Feature parity with Povohat's mouse driver
 * Easier installation

-I've only tested the driver on Ubuntu 14.04 with a Microsoft Intellimouse Explorer 3.0 and a Logitech MX518.
+I've only tested the driver on Ubuntu 14.04 and SteamOS with a Microsoft Intellimouse Explorer 3.0 and a Logitech MX518.
 Feel free to open an issue if you're having any problems with the driver.